 Whether you’re planning an intimate barn wedding, a boho outdoor celebration, or a refined country house affair, dried flowers bring something that fresh simply can’t: permanence.
 Let’s talk about how to make them work beautifully on your tables.

-Why Dried Flowers Work So Well as Wedding Table Centrepieces
+Why Dried Flower Wedding Centrepieces Work So Well

 Fresh flowers are lovely.
 Nobody’s arguing that.
-But they come with a ticking clock — and on a day when you’re already juggling a hundred moving parts, worrying about whether your centrepieces are holding up in the heat shouldn’t be one of them.
+But they come with a ticking clock — and on a day when you’re already juggling a hundred moving parts, worrying about whether your centrepiece is holding up in the heat shouldn’t be one of them.

-Dried flower table arrangements solve this elegantly.
-They can be prepared weeks (even months) in advance, they won’t wilt under warm venue lighting, and they travel without fuss.
+A dried flower centrepiece for your wedding solves this elegantly.
+Your arrangements can be prepared weeks (even months) in advance, they won’t wilt under warm venue lighting, and they travel without fuss.
 If you’re having a marquee wedding in July, dried flowers won’t bat an eyelid at the temperature.
 Fresh roses?
 That’s a different story.

 There’s a sustainability angle too.
 Dried flowers are naturally preserved — no water, no refrigeration, no single-use waste at the end of the night.
 For couples who care about their environmental footprint (and increasingly, that’s most couples), dried wedding flowers are a genuinely conscious choice.